hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	resume partners and retire to place,

-	set and turn partners.
+	set and turn partners,

-	Right and left.
+	right and left,

-	Four opposite promenade all round.
+	four opposite promenade all round,

-6. Right and left.
+6. Right and left,

-	First gentleman advance twice and retire.
+	first gentleman advance twice and retire,

-	Opposite lady the same.
+	opposite lady the same,

-	Set and turn partners.
+	set and turn partners,

-	Ladies hands across and back.
+	ladies hands across and back,

-	All set in a cross, gentlemen outside,
+	all set in a cross, gentlemen outside,

-	all turn partners to places.
+	all turn partners to places,

-	Finish with grand promenade.
+	finish with grand promenade.

 ### Third set

 1. Right and left,

-	set and turn partners.
+	set and turn partners,

-	Ladies chain.
+	ladies chain,

-	Half promenade,
+	half promenade,

 	half right and left.

 2. First lady and opposite gentleman advance and retire,

 	chassez right and left,